open-tenancy/opentenancy_web/Design.md

 Currently Troy is having a dispute with the landlord, and is unsure about some specific terms.
 He has exams coming up and doesn't have time to contact a lawyer or read up on his own, but needs to deal with the dispute as soon as possible so that his deposit isn't taken away.
 He is doing a writing course and is unfamiliar with computers.
+He logs onto the app
+Makes an account
+Chooses the repairs category
+- Do you have a contract on hand?
+- yes or no
+- are you a student?
+- yes no etc
+- Is it a joint tenancy?
+- yes no etc

 ## SYSTEM REQUIREMENTS
 ### UI